Telecominfraproject/wlan-cloud-ucentralgw/README.md

          +--- restapi-cert.pem
          +--- restapi-key.pem
 ```
+### Certificates
+Love'em of hate'em, we gotta use'em.
+So we tried to make this as easy as possible for you.

 #### DigiCert files
+These are the files you should install on your gateway and devices.
 For your gateway, you will need to provide tge following files in the directory above
 - `root.pem` is [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/root.pem).
 - `issuer.pem` is [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/issuer.pem).
 - `clientcas.pem` is [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/clientcas.pem).